chadhietala/ember-cli-linker/README.md

 1. Sync forward all of the entry's files.
 2. Map over the imports syncing the file to the output tree
-3. Read in the import's corresponding dep-graph.json for the import in the interaction grabbing it's imports (transitives).
+3. Read in the import's corresponding dep-graph.json for the import in the interaction grabbing its imports (transitives).
 4. Back to 2 with the imports (transitives) and continue till all of the entries imports have been synced.